Threshold resummation of Semi-Inclusive Deep-Inelastic Scattering: Conclusions

 These results are one step further in the direction of enabling precision physics studies at the future EIC, by bringing the theory of deep-inelastic scattering and related topics up to the modern standards of precision QCD.
 They can be used both for precision EIC phenomenology in kinematic regions in which threshold resummation is needed in order to achieve a good accuracy, and also in order to construct an approximate form of higher fixed-order corrections, as already done in Ref.~\cite{Abele:2022wuy} exploiting information from the double soft limit.
 Both results can be arrived at by combining information from the double soft and the two single soft limits.

 This work provides a first proof of concept towards these goals.
 In order to achieve them it will be necessary to extend our results, that so far are restricted to the nonsinglet quark channel, to include all partonic channels.
-It will further be necessary to explicitly match fixed-order and resummed results, which will enable first phenomenology studies.
-These are left for future work.
+For instance, at large $z$ and not too high values of $Q^2$, small-$x$ initial-state partons provide a dominant contribution (see e.g.~\cite{Bonino:2025qta}) , so it is crucial to include the singlet contribution to the non-soft leg in the resummed expression Eq.~(\ref{RES.SIDIS.SS.1Int.NNLL}).
+This entails some technical complications, because the resummation in Eq.~(\ref{RES.SIDIS.SS.1Int.NNLL}), as mentioned, must be performed in terms of evolution eigenstates, which, as well-known, are not the same at different perturbative orders.
+While the way to handle this situation is also well-known~\cite{Vogt:2004ns}, its implementation in a resummed framework requires some care.
+Work in this direction is currently ongoing, towards the construction of fully matched resummed and fixed order results and the study of their phenomenological implications, in particular at the EIC~\cite{SIDISph}.